Hunt for buried survivors after Indonesia quake

 "He prays for the repose of the deceased, the healing of the injured and the consolation of all who grieve."

-Images from the scene Friday showed residents trying to flee Mamuju in cars and motorbikes as they drove past corrugated metal roofs and other building debris scattered on the roadside.
+On Friday, residents tried to flee Mamuju in cars and motorbikes as they drove past corrugated metal roofs and other building debris scattered on the roadside.

-Authorities have not given a figure for the number of residents who could be trapped under levelled buildings, including a hospital that collapsed

 But landslides triggered by heavy rains and the quake blocked the main access road out of the seaside city.

-The meteorological agency warned residents that the area could be hit by strong aftershocks and to avoid the beachfront in case of a tsunami.
+The meteorological agency warned residents about strong aftershocks and to avoid the beachfront in case they sparked a tsunami.

 The Indonesian Red Cross said it was rushing medical and relief supplies to the scene, with its teams working to help find trapped residents.